yireo/yireo-slides/slides/yireo/magento-love-and-hate.md

 ---
 # Founding of Mage-OS
-- In 2021, a group of people wrote a letter which addressed struggle
-- If Adobe is not going to save Magento Open Source, we are
-- Mage-OS was announced as a fork, then a distribution
-- In 2023, Mage-OS 1.0 was released
+~ In 2021, a group of people wrote a letter which addressed struggle ~ If Adobe is not going to save Magento Open Source, we are ~ Mage-OS was announced as a fork, then a distribution ~ In October 2023, Mage-OS 1.0 was released

 ---
 {state: main middle dark}